Hugh Spottiswoode: Cricket

 Spottiswoode was an enthusiastic cricketer.
-In club cricket, Spottiswoode played successfully for Bexley Wanderers and West Kent sides as well as for a range of other amateur sides, including the Eton Ramblers and Band of Brothers, an amateur side closely linked to Kent County Cricket Club.
+In club cricket, he played successfully for Bexley Wanderers, West Kent, Eton Ramblers, and Band of Brothers, which was closely linked to Kent County Cricket Club.
 He played three times for the County Club in 1890, including twice in first-class matches against Yorkshire and Gloucestershire.
 In his three first-class innings he scored 51 runs with a highest score of 37 and Wisden described his lob bowling as sometimes "very successful".

 Spottiswoode's son-in-law Gerry Crutchley and uncle Reginald Arbuthnot both played first-class cricket, Arbuthnot for Kent.
 His young brother, Cyril, was a member of the Old Stagers theatre group and described in his Wisden obituary as "a familiar figure at the Canterbury Week".
 He died in the same year as Hugh.

 Family and later life

 Spottiswoode married Sylvia Tomlin at Westminster Abbey in 1893.
 The couple had two children.

 He died of heart failure at Llandrindod Wells, Radnorshire in August 1915 aged 51.